Dinosaurs - KS1

 Geography

-From studying fossils, we know that dinosaurs lived all over the world.
+By finding and studying fossils, scientists know that dinosaur remains have been discovered on every continent, which means dinosaurs lived all over the world.

 Image of Pangaea.
 This is labelled with Eurasia, North America, South America, Africa, Antarctica, Australia and India.